StaxWP/visibility-logic-elementor/readme.txt

 * Improved: Clarified installation steps for the free plugin and separate Visibility Logic Pro zip/license activation flow.

 = 2.5.0 =
-* NEW: Device Type condition — show/hide elements for Desktop, Tablet, or Mobile (server-side User-Agent detection)
+* NEW: Device Type condition: show/hide elements for Desktop, Tablet, or Mobile (server-side User-Agent detection)
-* NEW: ACF Field condition — show/hide based on Advanced Custom Fields values on the current post/page with 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false
+* NEW: ACF Field condition: show/hide based on Advanced Custom Fields values on the current post/page with 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false
 * Advanced ACF features available in Pro: user fields, repeater fields, options page, term meta, specific post/user sources, AND/OR logic with 17 operators

 = 2.4.0 =